State and Local Policy Database

 The city has not adopted a formal policy mandating new construction be solar-ready

-The city has not adopted a formal policy mandating new construction be EV-ready or include EV-charging infrastructure.
+The city has not adopted a formal policy mandating new construction be EV-ready.

 Low-energy use requirements